George Bizos: Apartheid era

 Bizos joined the Bar in Johannesburg in 1954.
 During the 1950s and 1960s he was counsel to a wide range of well-known people including Trevor Huddleston of Sophiatown.

 At the Rivonia Trial from 1963 to 1964, Bizos was part of the team that defended Nelson Mandela, Govan Mbeki and Walter Sisulu.
 The accused were sentenced to life imprisonment, but spared the death penalty.
 Although it is sometimes said that he claims to have drafted Mandela's famous speech spoken at the trial, he says that his main contribution was to advise the use of the words "if needs be" before Mandela said that he was prepared to die.
 Bizos believed that this may have contributed to the avoidance of the death penalty, by having Mandela not appear to seek martyrdom.
 This trial saw the arrival of a group of human rights lawyers – Joel Joffe, Harry Schwarz, Arthur Chaskalson and Harold Hanson.

-Bizos was council for the accused in at least 26 other prominent anti-apartheid trials and inquests.
+Bizos was counsel for the accused in at least 26 other prominent anti-apartheid trials and inquests.
 In 1969 he acted for the defence of Winnie Madikizela-Mandela and 21 others on charges of contravening the Suppression of Communism Act and Unlawful Organisations Act.
 Together with Arthur Chaskalson and Dennis Kuny, he also represented the NUSAS Five who were charged with furthering the aims of the African National Congress and communism in 1975.

 Bizos subsequently became a senior member of the Johannesburg Bar in 1978.
 He was a member of the National Council of Lawyers for Human Rights, which he helped found in 1979.
 He was senior counsel at the Legal Resources Centre in Johannesburg in the Constitutional Litigation Unit.
 He also served as a judge on Botswana's Court of Appeal from 1985 to 1993.